-- Monitoring student's progress to give an early indication of special needs. - Differentiating existing schemes of work to enable students with Special Educational Needs to achieve the appropriate attainment targets. - Liaising with the SENCO regarding any student failing to make progress, or with limited curricular access, relating to a known or anticipated Special Education Need.
+- Monitoring student's progress to give an early indication of special educational needs. - Differentiating existing schemes of work to enable students with Special Educational Needs and/or disability to achieve the appropriate attainment targets. - Liaising with the SENDCO regarding any student failing to make progress, or with limited curricular access, relating to a known or anticipated Special Education Need and/or disability.